 <a href=“https://www.hubspot.com”>our home page</a>

-- If the link in the subtopic content is hardcoded as http, but your pillar page is on SSL, you will need to make the link https.
+- The link in the subtopic content is hard-coded as http, but your pillar page is on SSL.
+Update the link to contain https instead.

 - The attached subtopic content is a file.